Mahfa/AndroidColorPop/README.md

 			@Override
 			public void onClick(View v) {
 				SecondFragment fragment = new SecondFragment();
-				// used to infrom the second fragment FragmentInformer informer = new FragmentInformer(getContext());
+				// used to inform the second fragment FragmentInformer informer = new FragmentInformer(getContext());
 				// color of the cricle
 				informer.setCircleColor(color);